Autograder and Gradescope / Pensieve

 You probably ran your notebook out of order.
 Re-run all previous cells in order, which is how your code will be graded.

 This can happen if you’re running your notebook’s cells out of order.
 The autograder runs your notebook from top-to-bottom.
-If you’re defining a variable at the bottom of your notebook and using it at the top, the Gradescope autograder will fail because it doesn’t recognize the variable when it encounters it.
+If you’re defining a variable at the bottom of your notebook and using it at the top, the Gradescope/Pensieve autograder will fail because it doesn’t recognize the variable when it encounters it.

 -> Restart